pairing4good/tdd-pact/consumer-todo-top/README.md

 # Purpose
-This application lists the top 5 most recently created todos
+This application lists the newest top 5 todos

 # Start App